-Traveling with a Toddler: Is It More Difficult than Traveling Solo?
+Traveling with a Toddler: Is It Harder than Traveling Solo?
+(My Experience)

-I hate it when I hear people saying: you can no longer travel like you used to after having kids.
+I hate it when I hear people saying: You can no longer travel after having kids.
 No, traveling with a toddler is not impossible!

 Yes, there are some obvious changes you need to make when traveling with a toddler (or younger kids), but it’s not – and it shouldn’t be – the end of the world!